How could drawdown work for you?

 Inflation

-Your results assume that your income will increase by 2% each year in line with the government’s target for inflation, which can reduce the buying power of your income.
-However, actual inflation rates can differ from year-to-year.
-If you don’t adjust your income with inflation, or if you need to increase your income further in future, this will impact how long your fund lasts.
+Your results assume that your income will increase by 2% each year, which is in line with the government’s target for inflation, which can reduce the buying power of your income.
+However, actual inflation rates can differ from year to year.
+If you don’t adjust your income with inflation or need to increase your income further in the future, this will impact how long your fund lasts.

 Investment growth and charges

-The illustration assumes that growth and charges will remain the same throughout the life of the plan, where in reality they could change.
+The illustration assumes that growth and charges will remain the same throughout the plan’s life when, in reality, they could change.

 You can change the target growth and charges shown to see their effect on how long your fund will last.
-Please note, growth cannot be guaranteed, and the value of your plan could fall as well as rise, regardless of the target set.
-The figure you enter for charges should include all ongoing charges associated with your plan, however the illustration will not account for any one-off setup fees, such as an advice fee.
-Drawdown illustrations provided by My Pension Expert following a consultation are inclusive of all charges.
+Please note that growth cannot be guaranteed, and your plan’s value could fall and rise, regardless of the target set.
+The figure you enter for charges should include all ongoing charges associated with your plan.
+However, the illustration will not account for any one-off setup fees, such as an advice fee.
+Drawdown illustrations provided by My Pension Expert following a consultation are inclusive of all charges

 Life expectancy